-Learn how to control downy mildew naturally — without resorting to toxic sprays!
+Learn how to identify and control downy mildew disease naturally — without resorting to toxic sprays!

 The best way to prevent downy mildew is to avoid the environmental conditions that favor the disease.

 - Prune or stake plants and remove any weeds to improve air circulation.

 - Water in the early morning hours, or use a soaker hose, to give the plants time to dry out during the day.